 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: these materials weigh two to four times what asphalt does per square.
-We route in a 30-yard bin with reinforced sides and a heavier floor plate; we also cap the fill volume well below the visual rim so axle weight stays legal.
-We set these on a lowboy for stability.
-See our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard bin that was not engineered for such density.
+For these tear-offs, we route in a reinforced 30-yard container with a heavier floor plate: we cap the fill volume well below the visual rim so the axle weight stays legal.
+We set these via a lowboy transport, separate from our general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight schedules; the roll-off shouldn’t be the bottleneck.
-Dispatch coordinates same-day haul-out around the crew’s demobilization window so the container pulls off before inspection or gutter reinstall frees the driveway for the homeowner.
-Wichita crews are ready when needed.
+Tear-offs run on tight schedules; the roll-off shouldn’t hold crews up.
+Dispatch coordinates a same-day swap-out around the crew’s demobilization window so the driveway clears for inspection or gutter reinstall before the homeowner walks the site.
+Wichita crews keep the rotation smooth; booked by noon, on the truck the same afternoon!